uds-se/fuzzingbook/docs/beta/notebooks/README.md

 If mybinder.org does not work or match your needs, you have a number of alternatives:

-1. Download the Python code (using the menu at the top) and edit and run it in your favorite environment.
+1. **Download the Python code** (using the menu at the top) and edit and run it in your favorite environment.
 This is easy to do and does not require lots of resources.

-2. [Install jupyter notebook on your machine](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) and clone the `fuzzingbook` project repository [from the Github project page](https://github.com/uds-se/fuzzingbook).
-Go to the `notebooks/` folder, where you can then open, edit, and run all notebooks at your leisure.
+2. **Download the Jupyter Notebooks** (using the menu at the top) and open them in Jupyter.
+Here's [how to install jupyter notebook on your machine](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

 3. If you want to use the book in a classroom, and depend on your users having access to the interactive notebooks, consider using or deploying a [JupyterHub](http://jupyter.org/hub) or [BinderHub](https://github.com/jupyterhub/binderhub) instance.